Small cell lung cancer (SCLC)

 Small cell lung cancer accounts for about 10 to 15% of all lung cancers.
 It is often referred to as oat cell cancer, oat cell carcinoma and small cell undifferentiated carcinoma.
 SCLC is rarely found in non-smokers and is generally a fast-spreading cancer.

-Treatment for small cell lung cancer is different from treatment for non-small cell lung cancer.
-Some of the common treatments for small cell lung cancer are described below.
+Treatment for small cell lung cancer is different from treatment for non-small cell lung cancer and is usually dependent on the stage of cancer, described below1.

 Stages of small cell lung cancer

-Most doctors describe the stages of small cell lung cancer with two stages1:
+Most doctors describe the stages of small cell lung cancer with two stages2.

 - Limited stage: Cancer is found only on one side of the chest.